weld/as7-weld-subsystem/README.md

 Installation
 ------------

-Set the $JBOSS_HOME environment property to point to JBoss EAP 6.1 Alpha (JBoss AS 7.2.0.Final) or later
+Set the $JBOSS_HOME environment property to point to JBoss AS 8.x or later

-> export JBOSS_HOME=/opt/jboss/jboss-eap-6.1
+> export JBOSS_HOME=/opt/jboss/jboss-as-8.0.0.Alpha1-SNAPSHOT

 Run the build